 Non-qualified Supplemental Defined Benefit Retirement Plan (Defined Benefit Retirement Plan).
 The FHLB maintains a nonqualified, unfunded defined benefit plan for its employees.
 The plan ensures that participants receive the full amount of benefits to which they would have been entitled under the qualified defined benefit plan in the absence of limits on benefit levels imposed by the IRS.
-There are no funded plan assets.
-The FHLB has established a grantor trust, which is included in held-tomaturity securities on the Statements of Condition, to meet future benefit obligations and current payments to beneficiaries.
-Postretirement Benefits Plan.
-The FHLB also sponsors a Postretirement Benefits Plan that includes health care and life insurance benefits for eligible retirees.
-Future retirees are eligible for the postretirement benefits plan if they were hired prior to August 1, 1990, are age 55 or older, and their age plus years of continuous service at retirement are greater than or equal to 80.
-Spouses are covered subject to required contributions.
-There are no funded plan assets that have been designated to provide postretirement benefits.
+There are no funded plan assets and as such, no contributions are required to be made.
+The FHLB has established a grantor trust, which is included in held-to-maturity securities on the Statements of Condition, to meet future benefit obligations and current payments to beneficiaries.
+The benefit obligation, which represents the projected benefit obligation, was (in thousands) \$34,085 and \$35,956 at December 31, 2024 and 2023, respectively.
+These amounts are recognized in "Other liabilities" on the Statements of Condition.
+The components driving changes in the benefit obligations were immaterial.